Identities and the Media: Feminism

 the contradictions of post-feminist culture,

-simultaneously declaring herself as an
+simultaneously declaring herself as an independent woman, whilst objectifying herself

 for the camera and the ‘male gaze’.
 Don’t get